 For the integrated circuit bipolar transistor, BIPOLE3 includes the following third dimension effects: base and collector resistances (with identification of separate components), total junction capacitances with separate identification of plane and sidewall capacitances for the e-b, b-c and c-s junctions.

-Detailed comparisons have been made between BIPOLE3 simulation results and experimental results from high performance industrial BJTs with 20 GHz ft values and with SiGe HBTs having ft values in excess of 100 GHz.
-Comparisons are routinely made of measured versus simulated dc gain versus Ic and Vce , Ic and Ib Gummel plots versus Vbe, ft versus Ic.
-1D and 2D comparisons are also made with other industrial and university software packages using full Poisson/transport equation solutions.
-Agreement is excellent for typical high performance devices.
+Detailed comparisons have been made between BIPOLE3 simulation results and experimental results from high performance industrial BJTs with 20 GHz ft values and with SiGe HBTs having ft values up to 100 GHz.
+Comparisons were routinely made of measured versus simulated dc gain versus Ic and Vce , Ic and Ib Gummel plots versus Vbe, ft versus Ic.
+1D and 2D comparisons were also made with other industrial and university software packages using full Poisson/transport equation solutions.
+Agreement was excellent for typical high performance devices.
 In particular for BJTs and HBTs the plots of transition frequency ft versus collector current are in excellent agreement up to currents above those for peak ft.

 The simplified but powerful simulation software Bipole3-Basic is now (September 2014) available FREE for direct download from this site.
 This is ideal for many graduate student research projects.
 It contains many of the features of the full Bipole3 package (such as mask layouts for integrated BJTs, and including SiGe HBT structures with various Ge(x) distributions).
 The Bipole3-Basic Reference Manual and Tutorial Guide are included in the free download.